2023 Best Nursing Associate Degree Schools in North Carolina

 Top 10 Best Nursing Associate Degree Schools

-Our analysis found Cabarrus College of Health Sciences to be the best school for nursing students who want to pursue a associate degree in North Carolina.
-Located in the midsize city of Concord, Cabarrus College of Health Sciences is a private not-for-profit school with a fairly small student population.
+Our 2023 rankings named Cabarrus College of Health Sciences the best school in North Carolina for nursing students working on their associate degree.
+Located in the midsize city of Concord, Cabarrus College of Health Sciences is a private not-for-profit college with a small student population.

 On average, nursing graduates from Cabarrus College of Health Sciences take out $26,962 in student loans while working on their Associate Degree.

-Read full report on Nursing at Cabarrus College of Health Sciences
+Full Nursing at Cabarrus College of Health Sciences Report

-Out of the 52 schools in North Carolina that were part of this year’s ranking, Carolinas College of Health Sciences landed the # 2 spot on the list.
-Carolinas College of Health Sciences is a fairly small public school located in the large city of Charlotte.
+You’ll be in good company if you decide to attend Carolinas College of Health Sciences.
+It ranked #2 on our 2023 Best Nursing Associate Degree Schools in North Carolina list.
+Carolinas College of Health Sciences is a small public school located in the city of Charlotte.

 The average amount in student loans that nursing majors at Carolinas College of Health Sciences take out while working on their Associate Degree is $25,047.